 LEGO® Mindstorms are particularly suited to educational activities because they incorporate sensors and a programmable brick (a computer) which means that they can detect things in their environment and can be controlled to respond in different ways.

-Event co-ordinator, Jane Anderson, welcomed teachers, staff and student ambassadors to the launch and offered help in the form of mentors, who would go out to schools to support the teachers and provide technical expertise.
-Additional teacher support sessions will be held at the university's Medway campus during October.
+Local event co-ordinator, Jane Anderson, welcomed teachers, staff and student ambassadors to the launch and offered help in the form of mentors, who would go out to schools to support the teachers and provide technical expertise.
+Additional teacher support sessions will be held at the university's Medway campus on Wednesday 20th October.
 Jane said:

-This is the sixth time the FLL annual regional event has been held at the University of Kent.
+This is the seventh time the FLL annual regional event has been held at the University of Kent.

 Last year's event sponsors are kindly supporting the event again this year.
 The sponsors are the BCS (British Computing Society) and MEBP (Medway Business Partnership).

 This year's FLL launch was held at the School of Computing on Wednesday 22 September 2010.

 Schools can still enter teams into the competition - registration is open until the end of September.
 Schools currently registered:

 Published 24 September 2010